bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 You might have noticed that except for the last wall, every other wall has received a clone of the wall_material.
 Why is that necessary?
 Well two fold: It is usually good practice to give every object in a game its own material.
 Otherwise it can happen, that you change the color on one object and suddenly you have changed the color on all objects that share the same material.
 This is usually not what you want.
-Secondly, of course Rust would like to have a single material owner per SpriteBundle instance.
+Secondly, Rust's ownership rules want a single material owner per `SpriteBundle` instance.
 So in this case we can solve both requirements with a simple call to ```wall_material.clone()```.

 ## Next let's add the Ball.
 This is where the fun starts :-)